Colin-Whelan/userscripts/README.md

 ## Adding Scripts

-The easiest way to add these scripts is with the URL which allows for easy updates later.
+The easiest way to add these scripts is with the 'raw' URL which allows for easy updates later.

-1. Install [Violent Monkey](https://violentmonkey.github.io/) on the browser of your choice - I recommend pinning it to the toolbar.
+1. Install [TamperMonkey](https://www.tampermonkey.net/) on the browser of your choice - Pinning it to the toolbar is recommended.
-2. Click the extension, then the Gear icon to open the dashboard.
-3. Click the '+' in the top left corner and choose 'Install from URL'
-4. In a separate tab, navigate to the script of your choice.
+2. In a separate tab, navigate to the script of your choice.
-5. Click the 'Raw' button on the right hand side.
+3. Click the 'Raw' button on the right hand side.
   ![in top right of the code section](https://cdn.glitch.global/4c74f8d5-b1a6-4a37-91dc-9b40f9d9d76e/firefox_TY0MXfG7ia.png?raw=true)
-6. Copy and paste this URL into the ViolentMonkey URL box.
-7. Click 'OK', then 'Confirm Installation' on the next page.
+4. Click the extension, then the Gear icon at the bottom to open the dashboard.
+5. Click 'Utilities' in the top right corner.
+7. Paste the URL of the raw script in the 'Install from URL' box and click 'Install'
+8. Click 'Install' in the top left.
-8. Reload the dashboard to see the new script added.
+9. Reload the target page to see the new feature.

+Note: For Chrome

 Now when you navigate to the page from '// @match' near the top of the script, the script will execute.